 To empower others to do the same.

 John Hartley is our founding Executive Director.
-The power of religious and tribal dynamics feeding into broader conflict became real to John during the civil wars in Liberia.
-He partnered with refugee leaders in Cote d’Ivoire and local leaders in Liberia to develop leadership and capacity building projects that addressed fundamental challenges to community development and reconciliation (e.g., public health, education, self-help agriculture).
+The power of religious and tribal forces within broader social conflict became real to John during the civil wars in Liberia.
+He partnered with refugee leaders in Cote d’Ivoire and local leaders in Liberia to develop leadership and capacity building programs that intervened in conflict cycles and laid groundwork for post-conflict reconciliation (e.g., community development, public health, education, self-help agriculture).
 Since then, John’s work and research have addressed similar dynamics across the world, from the US to Pakistan, Iran to Malaysia.
-As a scholar, John applies mixed methods to the study of religion, politics and global affairs with an emphasis on more conservative religious actors and their relations with other communities.
-His work stresses the ways religious belief, embodied dispositions and socio-political struggle over authority influence situational leadership.
+As a scholar, John applies mixed methods to the study of religion, politics and global affairs.
+His work focuses on more conservative religious actors and their relations with other communities, stressing the ways religious beliefs, embodied dispositions and struggles over moral authority influence situational leadership.
 John grew up in Northern California.
-He and his wife Jennifer have a daughter, Elena Jaleh, born in Isfahan, and a son, Evan Alexander, born in New Haven.
+He has a daughter, Elena Jaleh, born in Isfahan, and a son, Evan Alexander, born in New Haven.
 John holds PhD, MA and MPhil degrees from Yale University, an MA in Iranian History from the University of Isfahan and a BA in International Relations from UC Davis.

 Alysia Harris is a Black poet-linguist-follower of Jesus from Virginia.
 She attended the University of Pennsylvania as an undergrad where she studied linguistics with a focus on Semitic languages, Russian, and nonstandard English varieties.
 During her time as an undergraduate, Alysia became deeply interested in Islamic culture and the Qur’an and spent 7 months living in Egypt where she studied Arabic and Islamic art.
 She has traveled extensively across Egypt, Jordan, Syria, and Turkey.
 In 2014, Alysia received her MFA in poetry from NYU and is currently a PhD candidate in linguistics at Yale University.
 Alysia sees her poems, which have received prestigious awards and appeared in multiple reviews, as engaging notions of spirituality, violence, and identity as a path towards reconciliation.
 On moving to New Haven, she became involved in Pathways to continue her engagement with the Muslim community, and in 2015 she joined Pathways staff as a Project Consultant.